Questions we answer in this guide:

 On the road, the police may stop any vehicle for any reason.
 If you’re asked to stop, you should pull over as soon as it is safe to do so.

 It is an offence to refuse to provide a sample to the police.
-You may be fined up to £5,000, banned from driving and in the most serious cases, facing a prison sentence of up to 6 months.
+You may be banned from driving, face an unlimited fine and in the most serious cases, a prison sentence of up to 6 months.

 If a roadside test is positive, the police will arrest you and take you to a police station for a follow up test.
 The follow up test consists of providing two more samples to police.
 The police must take the lowest of these two samples to decide whether or not an offence has been committed.